Skip to main content

 Editorial Review

-Laminar is the best debugging tool for complex AI agents.
-The step-restart debugger and browser session recordings solve problems no other observability platform addresses.
+Laminar is a strong debugging tool for complex AI agents.
+The step-restart debugger and browser session recordings address problems that general-purpose observability tools often do not cover.
 Self-host for free or use managed cloud starting at $30/month.
-Young platform with a growing ecosystem, best suited for teams building agents that chain multiple LLM calls with tools and browser interactions.
+It is a young platform with a growing ecosystem and is best suited for teams building agents that chain multiple tools, browser actions, and evaluation workflows.

 Key Features